adon-cloudcannon/test-bookshops/content/components/_index.md

     left_cols: 5
     right:
       _bookshop_name: Left-right-block-component__heading-text
-      title: Find out more about what’s driving the Forest Positive movement
+      title: We plant trees to counteract your printing’s impact
       text: >-
-        Some copy here about trees, climate change, deforestation, benefits of planting and/or similar.
-It shouldn’t be too long, as we expect this section to not be more than this amount of lines.
-But there’s room for a bit more.
-Maybe another line.
+        Forest Positive printing is extending the Forest Positive evolution into the print space.
+It allows organisations to actively contribute to more trees being planted than those pulped into printing paper.
+Forest Positive printing moves beyond reducing waste and transforms essential business printing from a negative environmental footprint to a positive force for reforestation and ecological renewal.
       eyebrow: What is Forest Positive printing
       simple_components: []
     right_cols: 6